dananhsl/dananhsl/README.md

 # Hey, my name is Dana. 🖖

-## I am an Software Developer and Artist.
+## I am a Software Developer and Artist.

 **Things that I love:**
 - Programming 👩‍💻